Spanish Vuelta stage cut short because of disruption by pro-Palestinian protesters near finish line

 “Due to some incidents at the finish line, we have decided to take the time at 3 kilometers before the line.
 We won’t have a stage winner.
 We will give the points for the mountain classification and the intermediate sprint, but not on the finish line,” they said.

-Overall leader Jonas Vingegaard, of team Visma-Lease a Bike, said it was disappointing not to be able to finish the stage.
+Overall Spanish Vuelta leader Jonas Vingegaard, of team Visma-Lease a Bike, said it was disappointing not to be able to finish the stage.

 “It's a big shame, we really would have loved to win the stage,” he said, adding that he was looking forward to a strong finish by his team on the day of his son's birthday.